ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 }
 ```

-From this toolchain profile, we can tell that:
+For the above example, we can tell that:

 - `GCC_ARM`, `ARM` and `IAR` compiler suites are supported.
 - The `ARM` C and C++ compilers will be using optimization level `-O3`.